-- as soon as practicable after the student has an anaphylactic reaction at school - if the student's medical condition, insofar as it relates to allergy and the potential for anaphylactic reaction, changes
+- as soon as practicable after the student has an anaphylactic reaction at the College - if the student's medical condition, insofar as it relates to allergy and the potential for anaphylactic reaction, changes - when the student is participating in an off-site activity, including camps and excursions, or at special events including fetes and concerts.

-Our school may also consider updating a student's Individual Anaphylaxis Management Plan if there is an identified and significant increase in the student's potential risk of exposure to allergens at school
+Whittlesea Secondary College may also consider updating a student's Individual Anaphylaxis Management Plan if there is an identified and significant increase in the student's potential risk of exposure to allergens at school.